 It is important that the first question to ask if the response is questionable or poor is whether the instruction/intervention was implemented with fidelity.
 The purpose of monitoring implementation fidelity is not to evaluate the teacher's performance.
 Rather, it is to ensure that the team is making decisions based on what was actually provided to the student.
 Ultimately, the purpose for each component of PS-Rtl is to increase student outcomes.
 Planning supports for the person delivering the instruction/intervention, such as training, coaching, documentation methods, and materials, helps the team monitor implementation fidelity.
-For each level of response, teams either increase supports that will allow for implementation fidelity, continue with current instructional supports, adjust goals, increase intervention intensity, or reconsider hypotheses, depending on the student data.
+For each level of response, teams either increase supports that will allow for implementation fidelity, or reconsider hypotheses, depending on the student data.